florian101010/NAS-Docker-Backup-rsync/QUICKSTART.md

 ## ⚡ Get Started Immediately

 ### 📋 **What you need:**
-- ✅ Linux system with Docker
+- ✅ Linux system with Docker, rsync, flock
 - ✅ Docker containers already running
 - ✅ 5 minutes of your time